stoogoff/website/content/blog/articles/trollhammer-dilemma.md

   - ld33
   - dilemma
 publish_date: 2015-08-22T16:05
----
+content: |
   The problem is the recovery period might become the player's downfall if they can't jump just before a chasm.
 Which seems a bit unfair.